Passenger rail transport in China: Classic Rail trains

-The classic rail network (普速铁路 (Pǔsù tiělù)), also known as conventional rail, forms the backbone of China's railway system alongside the high-speed rail (HSR) network.
+The classic rail network, also known as conventional rail, forms the backbone of China's railway system alongside the high-speed rail (HSR) network.
 These traditional railway lines operate at speeds below 160 km/h and serve a dual role in transporting both passengers and freight.
-Unlike the high-speed CRH services, which tracks are primarily dedicated and electrified, classic rail consists of older lines that may be single or double-tracked, with varying degrees of electrification.
+Unlike the high-speed CRH services, whose tracks are primarily dedicated and electrified, classic rail consists of older lines that may be single or double-tracked, with varying degrees of electrification.

-Historically, the slower classic rail trains were in olive green livery, leading to the nickname "green train" (绿皮火车 (Lǜpí huǒchē)) to be used colloquially.
+Historically, the slower classic rail trains were in olive green livery, leading to the nickname "green train" to be used colloquially.
 Since 2014, most carriages that were in other colours (white, red, blue) have been repainted olive-green.
 Classic Rail trains are also sometimes referred to as "slow trains" in English.

 Classic rail trains have significantly lower ticket prices compared to CRH trains and are a popular choice with travellers on a budget.